firefly2442/myhomelab-ansible/README.md

 | pop-os       | ✅            | ❌   | ❌     | Control-plane only (no etcd or workloads)  |

 A `k3s` systemd service will be setup on the control-plane nodes.
 On the worker only nodes, it will be `k3s-agent` for the systemd service.
+The workers are also setup as longhorn clients meaning they do not directly store any data.
+They can mount data from other nodes over the network.
+This way when they are shutdown, it doesn't impact having to rebuild and sync data across the network.

 Install applications to k3s Kubernetes cluster